 Streamlines face unlock by skipping biometric confirmation in System UI (Android 10+)

-This LSPosed module streamlines face unlock by skipping the confirmation step enforced after biometric authentication.
-It applies the bypass system-wide — so it works across all apps, including banking or security-sensitive ones.
+This Xposed module streamlines face unlock by skipping the confirmation step enforced after biometric authentication.
+The bypass applies system-wide, so it works across all apps, including banking or security-sensitive ones.

 Most apps don't set this flag, and even when they do, some components still enforce the confirmation dialog.

-This module hooks System UI directly to eliminate that dialog, simulating the intended behavior system-wide, no matter what the app does.
+This module hooks System UI directly to remove that dialog, simulating the intended behavior system-wide no matter what the app does.

 These branches are unmaintained and only exist for migration or historical reference: